F-I-D-O/Manuals/manuals/Software Developement/Cloud/Cloud providers.md

 Reauthentication required.
 Please enter your password:
 ```
-In this case, we need to typr the password to the active google account.
+In this case, we need to type the password to the active google account.

 ## Google Cloud Console